Microsoft Garage: History

 In July 2014, The Garage produced the first company-wide hackathon.
 It was an online and in-person event aimed at giving employees an opportunity to set aside time to work with others on a project that interested them.
 More than 11,000 people registered from 80 countries and created more than 3,000 projects.

 The Hackathon has grown to be the largest private hackathon on the planet, most recently with more than 23,500 registrants at 45+ locations and 5800+ projects.
 But more than scope, what makes the Microsoft hackathon unique is that it is open to everyone in the company, not just coders, from any role, any skillset, any division, any team, any location worldwide.
 Anyone with an idea or with a passion and interest can jump in and participate.
 Sometimes the ideas turn into something “shipable” through the Garage experimental outlet or in a product, and sometimes the value is just in the experience.
 There are also a huge number of philanthropic projects in the Hackathon, and the “Hack for Good” activities are an important component of the overall event.

 In October 2014, The Garage launched the first set of lightweight, cross-platform apps created by incubation teams across the company.
 When the Microsoft Garage website was made public at www.microsoft.com/garage, there were 16 different applications available for various operating systems such as Google Android, Android Wear, iOS, Windows, Windows Phone and the Xbox One.

 In February 2015 Microsoft launched a new wave of Android and Windows Phone applications, one of them previously being a Nokia application.
 Since then, some projects have been marked "experiment complete" and there continue to be applications and small-scale projects released through the Garage site.

 In January 2016 Microsoft announced plans to open additional facilities in other Microsoft worldwide offices.
 The first Garage location outside Redmond opened in the downtown Vancouver, BC, office in June 2016.
-Next, a Garage facility was opened in Herzelia, Israel, in July 2016, followed by a site in the Microsoft Silicon Valley campus in August 2016, in Beijing, China, and Hyderabad, India, in March 2018, and Cambridge, Massachusetts, in April 2018.
+Next, a Garage facility was opened in Herzliya, Israel, in July 2016, followed by a site in the Microsoft Silicon Valley campus in August 2016, in Beijing, China, and Hyderabad, India, in March 2018, and Cambridge, Massachusetts, in April 2018.
 In Redmond as well as the global sites, the Garage is a key asset in accelerating culture change at Microsoft through programs and engagements that focus on a growth mindset, customer obsession, diversity and inclusion, and One Microsoft.